BagelsAreYum/BagelsAreYum/README.md

 ## hello

-This used to be for only schoolwork, but I hope to do something moreo in the foreseeable future.
+This used to be for only schoolwork, but I hope to do something more in the foreseeable future.

 <!--
 **BagelsAreYum/BagelsAreYum** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.